-Check on status of EE/CA reports in early 2014.
-Track clean up action and associated monitoring of effectiveness.
+Check on status of EE/CA reports in mid-2014.
+Ask Jim Weigand about progress on prioritization study and how the WRA could participate.
+Track BLM clean up actions and associated monitoring of effectiveness.

 6. Corona and Twin Peaks Mines Cleanup